makrai/notes/wendlandt18-factors-instabil-embed-naacl.md

 * Using the overlap between nearest neighbors as a measure of stability
 * eg training word2vec on the Penn Treebank (PTB, Marcus+ 1993)
   * medium-frequency words, which show huge variance in stability
-* we explore three different embedding methods:
+* we explore three embedding methods:
   PPMI (Bullinaria & Levy, 07), word2vec (Mikolov+ 13b), GloVe (Pennington+ 14)
 * previously studied.
 Particularly, the effect of parameter choices has a large impact on how all three of these algorithms